 The fallacy of sunscreen.
 The importance of slime.
 A better release

-It is roundly believed that tobacco products, fuel of any kind and sunscreen are feeding deterrents to bonefish.
+It is roundly believed that tobacco products, a fuel of any kind, and sunscreen are feeding deterrents to bonefish.
 Well, we can rule out one angler-perpetuated myth for sure; sunscreen.
 That, thanks to Kelly Hannan, Aaron Shultz, Zach Zuckerman, and Chris Haak.
 All scientists with bonefish on their minds

 Are bonefish less likely to consume bait (or a fly) contaminated by sunscreen?

-Prior to handling, researchers coated their hands with either conventional oxybenzone-containing sunscreen, zinc-based sunscreen, donned UV-blocking gloves, or had clean wet hands.
+Researchers coated their hands with either conventional oxybenzone-containing sunscreen, zinc-based sunscreen, donned UV-blocking gloves, or had clean wet hands before handling.
 Mucous removed by the researcher’s hands was weighed and recorded.

-Mucous, otherwise known as a fish’s slime layer, is the first line of defense for a fish, and slime removal is known to increase the likelihood of infection in fish, which in extreme cases can result in post-release mortality.
+Mucous, otherwise known as a fish’s slime layer, is the first defense line for a fish.
+Slime removal is known to increase the likelihood of infection in fish, which in extreme cases can result in post-release mortality.

-Throughout the duration of the experiment, only two fish displayed evidence of bacterial infection following handling, and both fish were exposed to the zinc sunscreen treatment.
-Based on these results, anglers should consider avoiding handling of fish with sunscreen-coated hands, as well as with UV gloves.
+Throughout the experiment, only two fish displayed bacterial infection evidence following handling, and both fish were exposed to the zinc sunscreen treatment.
+Based on these results, anglers should consider avoiding handling fish with sunscreen-coated hands, as well as with UV gloves.